 Typically, you want the puppy to have as long of a snout as possible, as this will help ensure that they are not prone to some of the health problems Boston Terriers suffer from.

 These dogs usually have larger eyes and are quite muscular.
 However, some are more muscular than others.

 They may have some sort of squareness in their muzzle.
 They may have a broad head or an arched skull, depending on the genes they inherit.
 They usually have brown eyes, but this can vary.

-Some of these dogs are short and stocky, while others are leaner.
-It just depends on what genes they get from what parent.
+Some Miniature Boxers are short and stocky, while others are leaner.
+It just depends on what genes they get from what parent, Boxer or Boston Terrier.

-These dogs can be good apartment dogs due to their smaller size.
+Due to their smaller size, Mini Boxers can be good apartment dogs.
 However, they do need a bit of exercise, so you will need to meet their exercise needs.